webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

 Title: WebGPU How It Works
 Description: How WebGPU works
-TOC: how-it-works
+TOC: How It Works

-Let's try to explain this by implementing something similar to what the GPU does with vertex shaders and fragment shaders but in JavaScript.
+Let's try to explain WebGPU by implementing something similar to what the GPU does with vertex shaders and fragment shaders but in JavaScript.
 Hopefully this will give you an intuitive feeling about what's really going on.
-If you already know how GPUs and shaders work, or if you find this section confusing, feel free to skip to [the actual WebGPU code](#WebGPU).

 If you're familiar with [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map),